JTomaszewicz26/JTomaszewicz26/README.md

--Jakub Tomaszewicz
+-Jakub Tomaszewicz<br>
--He/him
+-Warszawa, Zespół Szkoł Elektrycznych i Licealnych<br>
--Warszawa, Zespół Szkoł Elektrycznych i Licealnych -c/c++
+-c/c++
 <!---
 JTomaszewicz26/JTomaszewicz26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.